mschuchard/terraform-provider-stdlib/docs/data-sources/compare_list.md

 page_title: "stdlib_compare_list Data Source - stdlib"
 subcategory: ""
 description: |-
   Returns a comparison between two lists.
 The elements are compared sequentially, starting at index 0, until one element is not equal to the other.
 The result of comparing the first non-matching elements is returned.
 If both lists are equal until one of them ends, then the shorter list is considered less than the longer one.
-The result is 0 if listone == listtwo, -1 if listone < listtwo, and +1 if listone > listtwo.
-The input lists must be single-level
+The result is 0 if list_one == list_two, -1 if list_one < list_two, and +1 if list_one > list_two.
+The input lists must be single-level.
 ---

 # stdlib_compare_list (Data Source)

 Returns a comparison between two lists.
 The elements are compared sequentially, starting at index 0, until one element is not equal to the other.
 The result of comparing the first non-matching elements is returned.
 If both lists are equal until one of them ends, then the shorter list is considered less than the longer one.
 The result is 0 if list_one == list_two, -1 if list_one < list_two, and +1 if list_one > list_two.
-The input lists must be single-level
+The input lists must be single-level.

 ## Example Usage